MetaMask/metamask-improvement-proposals/MIPs/mip-x.md

 # Proposal
 The `wallet_revokePermissions` method is proposed as a new JSON-RPC feature for MetaMask, aimed at giving users more granular control over permission management.
-With this method, users can can revoke permissions for the specified permissions and caveats provided.
+With this method, users can can revoke permissions for the specified permission(s).

 The method signature will be as follows: